MurrayTom/SG-Bench/README.md

-# DivSafe: Evaluating the Generalization of LLM Safety Training Across Diverse Tasks and Prompt Types
+# SG-Bench: Evaluating LLM Safety Generalization Across Diverse Tasks and Prompt Types
-This is the official implementation of "DivSafe: Evaluating the Generalization of LLM Safety Training Across Diverse Tasks and Prompt Types"
+This is the official implementation of "SG-Bench: Evaluating LLM Safety Generalization Across Diverse Tasks and Prompt Types"

 ## 💥 News 💥